What’s new in gallbladder cancer research and treatment?

 Researchers are looking at new ways of increasing the effectiveness of radiation therapy.
 With newer techniques such as 3-dimensional conformal radiation therapy (3D-CRT), intensity modulated radiation therapy (IMRT), and proton beam radiation therapy, doctors can better aim radiation to affect only the tumor and to spare nearby normal tissues.
 Doctors have also found that giving certain chemotherapy drugs just before radiation therapy may make it more effective.

 One target of several newer drugs is tumor blood vessels.
 Gallbladder tumors need new blood vessels to grow beyond a certain size.
-Bevacizumab (Avastin®) is a drug that targets blood vessel growth and is being studied against gallbladder cancer.
+Bevacizumab (Avastin®) and pazopanib (Votrient®) are examples of drugs that target blood vessel growth and are being studied against gallbladder cancer.

 Other new drugs have different targets.
 For example, EGFR is a protein found in high amounts on some cancer cells that helps them grow.
 Drugs that target EGFR have shown some benefit against several types of cancer.
 Some of these, such as cetuximab (Erbitux®) and lapatinib (Tykerb®), are now being studied for use in people with gallbladder cancer, usually in combination with chemotherapy or other targeted drugs.